Board Members and Superintendent

 The Board is authorized to establish and finance any program or activity that is not in conflict with, inconsistent with, or preempted by law.
 (Education Code35160)

 OUSD Board Policies are the local set of governing regulations that work in conjunction with other state and federal laws that oversee the way we do business.
-For your convenience, you may view them at anytime here at this website.
+For your convenience, you may view them at any

 Instructions to view policies: